IGBC/Blog/content/Blog/2018-07-31_Stellaris.md

 Unfortunately Apocalypse failed to meet expectations.
 The advertisement of major *additions* to game-play, and a completely new experience, was realized as major *changes* to game-play with a familiar but jarringly alien experience.

 #### The problem is everyone got this jarring experience.
-Even when didn't buy the upgrade.
+Even when they didn't buy the upgrade.

 Stellaris can also be played as a multiplayer game.
 So ever since its first expansion Paradox has released an update alongside each expansion or DLC to keep everyone playing essentially the same game.
 This has the marketable side effect of the base game benefiting from mild feature creep, but critically maintained compatibility between all games.
 The game never really changed much, and game updates are a regular occurrence on the Steam platform, so no one cared, and I didn't even notice.